macloo/python-adv-web-apps/docs/_build/html/_sources/flask_db3.rst.txt

 The route *add_record* renders a template that contains the web form discussed above.
 In the decorator we add ``methods=['GET', 'POST']`` because this template can legitimately open via a regular HTTP request (*get*) or via a request with form data attached to it (*post*).

-The function has an if/else to handle two different circumstances:
+The function has an if/else to handle **two different circumstances**:

 1. The form on the page has been submitted, and the form data were all valid.
 (The ``validate_on_submit()`` function returns True.)
 In that case, we want to send the data to the database.
 2. No data will be written to the database.
 That case actually has two possible conditions: